 Your daughter is at a difficult age and is probably too upset and embarrassed to discuss her seizures at this point.
 A possibility is to seek another person around her age, who also has epilepsy, and is willing to talk about it with your daughter – either on the phone or online.
 Just knowing that she is not alone and others experience the same difficulties, feelings and issues may help.
 You may want to contact Epilepsy Action Australia to see if we can put someone in touch with your daughter.

 If her school has a counsellor, then see if your daughter is interested in speaking to him/her instead.

-All antiepileptic drugs have some side effects and different people have a different response to many drugs.
+All antiseizure medications have some side effects and different people have a different response to many drugs.
 Some people seem more vulnerable than others to the side effects.
 Usually after the initial few weeks, side effects should lessen or disappear.
 Unfortunately there are times when a medication has unacceptable or ongoing side effects for that person, and it usually means it needs to be changed.

 If your child’s learning problems are recent, and you feel the medication is affecting your child’s learning and daily life, then you should speak to your neurologist to review it.

 Melatonin is a hormone that is produced in the brain.
 Melatonin levels vary in 24 hour cycles and are controlled by our body clock.
 Melatonin appears to be important in helping regulate the internal body clock’s cycle of sleep and wakefulness and is used to treat sleep difficulties in children.

 Melatonin use in children appears to be safe and works well in the short term.
 Long term use is only appropriate if there is a specific sleep disorder.

 Side effects in children are very rare.
 When people report them, it is not yet certain if they are caused by melatonin or by something else.
 You should talk about this with your child’s doctor.

 For more information go to the Sleep Health Foundation website.